 We are closely monitoring the COVID-19 outbreak and will be continually updating this FAQ in collaboration with our medical advisors (updated July 24, 2020.)

 Many of you have asked how to protect yourself from COVID-19 due to compromised immunity from chronic illness, or chemo treatment.
-We asked Elissa Thorner, Co-Director of the Young Women with Breast Cancer Center at the John Hopkins Kimmel Cancer Center and Dr. Gregory Weingart, MD, a practicing ER physician, and Assistant Professor at the Eastern Virginia Medical School, what they are advising their patients.
+We asked Elissa Thorner, Healthcare Consultant and Patient Advocate and Dr. Gregory Weingart, MD, a practicing ER physician, and Assistant Professor at the Eastern Virginia Medical School, what they are advising their patients.